jasongaylord/JasonGaylord.com/_posts/2012/2012-02-16-using-html5-geolocation-and-google-maps.md

 </table>
 ```

-There are a few “gotchas” to keep in mind when using Geolocation:
+There are a few "gotchas" to keep in mind when using Geolocation:

 1. The browser may not support the HTML 5 geolocation API.
 Many older browsers relied on custom built APIs for relaying geolocation information to applications.
 [Google Gears](https://jasong.us/2AeMMLP), now deprecated, is an example of an API that some browsers have implemented.